|Principal: Mr. R. Hodgkinson

 - Dryden High School is proud to be a composite community high school located in close proximity to the downtown area of the City of Dryden.
 We have a long standing tradition of excellence in academics, extra-curricular and athletic programs.
 Dryden High School’s foundation is its strong academic program built upon its core disciplines of English, Math, Science, and Canadian and World Studies.
 In addition, our school offers programs in Technology, Computer Studies, Humanities, Physical Education, Outdoor Education, French Immersion, Business, Arts (Music, Drama, and Visual Arts), Native Studies, Native Language, Cooperative Education, and Alternative Education Programs.
 We also offer specialized programming in Life Skills and Specialist High Skills Majors (Construction and Transportation).

-- Our student enrollment for the new school year is 740.
-Approximately 180 students entered into grade 9 from four area feeder schools; New Prospect Public School, Open Roads School, Lillian Berg School and St. Joseph’s Catholic School.
+- Dryden High School serves students in grades 9 to 12.
+Our student enrolment for the 2018-2019 school year will range from 620 – 640 students.
+Approximately 155 students entered into grade 9 from four area feeder schools; New Prospect Public School, Open Roads School, Lillian Berg School and St. Joseph’s Catholic School.
+Currently, 44 percent of our students are First Nation, Metis or Inuit.
 Fifty percent of our students are bussed on a daily basis.

-- Students arrive to our school from within the City of Dryden, Vermillion Bay, Eagle Lake First Nations, Wabigoon Lake First Nations and a small percentage of students attend from Northern Reserves.
+- Students arrive to our school from within the City of Dryden, Vermilion Bay, Eagle Lake First Nations, Wabigoon Lake First Nations and a small percentage of students attend from Northern Reserves.

 - The staff of Dryden High School is dedicated to the educational and personal advancement of all our students.
 Our team consists of teachers, educational assistants, office administrators, a library technician, vice-principals, guidance counselors, custodial staff, a maintenance person, a student counselor, an Aboriginal student counselor and a Mental Health and Addictions counselor.